-Here's a list of some of the most widely-used granite colors you'll see in the local stone market today:
+Here's a list of some of the most widely-used granite colors you'll see in many local stone suppliers in the Philippines today:

 1. Jet Black or Mongolian Black (China)

 China's Jet Black is one of the most popular kitchen countertop materials here in the Philippines.
 It is the preferred choice for many residential and commercial projects in the country because of its appearance, durability, and cost.

 Most, if not all, local suppliers promote it as "granite."
 But, from a geological standpoint, it is a type of Basalt rock.
 Nevertheless, as a dimension stone, the local stone industry considers Jet Black as a commercial granite.

 Compared to other natural stones, like Onyx or Travertine, Jet Black is more durable and a lot denser.
 It can withstand the constant use and abuse of ordinary kitchen preparations.
 It resists heat and scratches, which makes it an ideal kitchen countertop material.

 Jet Black has a timeless beauty which fits exquisitely in any space.
 Its rich, mysterious color goes well with many other elements– be it a maple cabinet, a white wall, or even a stainless steel fixture.
 Also, it provides the perfect contrast to any light-themed space.

 As a mid-range priced stone, Jet Black costs more than your ordinary "Salt and Pepper" granite, but a lot less than an expensive marble, like "Volakas White."
 Thus, many contractors and homeowners find it reasonably priced considering the advantages it offers.